Academic Writing Coaching

 Skills

-• Communication skills which includes written, oral, literacy and numeracy skills
+• Communication skills which include written, oral, literacy, and numeracy skills

 • Interpersonal skills.